Carisma Therapeutics to Presen - GuruFocus.com

 PR Newswire

-PHILADELPHIA, May 30, 2023 /PRNewswire/ -- Carisma Therapeutics Inc. (Nasdaq: CARM) ("Carisma" or the "Company"), a clinical stage biopharmaceutical company focused on discovering and developing innovative immunotherapies, today announced that the Company will present at several healthcare industry conferences in June 2023.
-These conferences include:
+PHILADELPHIA, June 5, 2023 /PRNewswire/ -- Carisma Therapeutics Inc. (Nasdaq: CARM) ("Carisma" or the "Company"), a clinical-stage biopharmaceutical company focused on discovering and developing innovative immunotherapies, today announced that the Company will present at several investor conferences in June 2023.
+These investor conferences include:

 - Virtual

-A replay of webcasts, when available, will be posted and archived at Carisma's Investor Events webpage for a limited time following the event.
+Live webcasts will be available on the Company's Investor Events webpage.
+A replay of the webcasts will be archived at the Company's past events section of the Investor Relations webpage for a limited time following the event.

 About Carisma